-Blackout curtains and a weighted blanket are great items to help you sleep a little better, but there are a few other things you can do to create a calm environment before you go to sleep.
-Listening to classical music and meditating before bed can help you relax.
+Blackout curtains and a weighted blanket are great items to have to help you sleep a little better, but there are a few other things you can do to create a calm environment before you go to sleep.
+Listening to some classical music and meditating before bed can help you relax.
 White lights can be quite harsh on the eyes so opt for some warm yellow bulbs instead.
 You could also light some scented candles while you cuddle up with a book, just remember to blow them out before you get to sleep!

-Here is a quick pre-sleep checklist you can fill to ensure you create an ideal environment before bed:
+Here's a quick pre-sleep checklist you can fill to ensure you create an ideal environment before bed:

 - Relaxing music